KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 ## Application Usage of Extensions

-Extensions are optional functionality provided by a layer, the loader, or an implementation.
+Extensions are optional functionality provided by a layer, the loader, or a driver.
 Extensions can modify the behavior of the Vulkan API and need to be specified and registered with Khronos.
-These extensions can be implemented by a Vulkan implementation, the loader, or a layer to expose functionality not available in the core API.
+These extensions can be implemented by a Vulkan driver, the loader, or a layer to expose functionality not available in the core API.
 Information about various extensions can be found in the Vulkan Spec, and vulkan.h header file.